-The biannual Wolk Conference on Medical Education features panels and networking opportunities between students and alumni from various health professions.
-For more information, contact Career Services.
+The biannual Michael J. Wolk ’60, MD, Conference on Medical Education features panels and networking opportunities between students and alumni from various health professions.

 An annual event, Prep for Tech connects students with alumni working in coding, programming, and technology to practice interviewing skills.
 The event draws alumni to campus both in person and virtually to provide students with mock interview opportunities.